 Many days at lunch, I add chickpeas to my salad, and I’ve been cooking with pasta made from beans and lentils.
 Legumes are great sources of protein and fiber.
 I’m also a huge fan of roasting my own chickpeas, which we’ll get to really soon (I promise!).

-After the chickpeas were all nice and crunchy, I sprayed them with a little oil and added some seasoning.
 This healthy snack went pretty quickly in my house.
 I’d be surprised if it lasts 30 minutes in your home.
 So you may want to make a double batch of this great recipe!

-You can try so many flavor combos when roasting your own chickpeas.
+You can try so many flavor combos when roasting your own healthy roasted chickpeas.
 You can make anything from curry roasted chickpeas to cheese-flavored chickpeas.
 I bet the baked chickpeas won’t last a long time in your house!

 - Italian seasoning